-What maintained schools should do when setting up their whistleblowing procedure.
+What schools maintained by the local authority should do when setting up their whistleblowing procedure.

-Every maintained school should have a whistleblowing procedure that protects staff members who report colleagues they believe are doing something wrong or illegal, or who are neglecting their duties.
+Every school maintained by the local authority should have a whistleblowing procedure.
+Whistleblowing procedures protect staff members who report colleagues they believe are doing something wrong or illegal, or who are neglecting their duties.

 Information for employees on ‘blowing the whistle’, including a definition of whistleblowing, is available.